Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 139 days in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively greater, thus worse in comparison to the benchmark SPY (123 days)
+• Looking at the average days below previous high of 138 days in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively greater, thus worse in comparison to the benchmark SPY (122 days)

-• During the last 3 years, the average time in days below previous high water mark is 195 days, which is larger, thus worse than the value of 177 days from the benchmark.
+• During the last 3 years, the average time in days below previous high water mark is 195 days, which is greater, thus worse than the value of 177 days from the benchmark.

 Performance (YTD)